Sunil Deshmukh

 From October 2004 to December 2008, he held the portfolios for Water Resources, Command Area Development and Parliamentary Affairs in addition to Finance and Planning in former Maharashtra Chief Minister Vilasrao Deshmukh's cabinet.
 He was also the Vice-Chairman of the Vidarbha Irrigation Development Corporation Ltd. from 1999 to 2004.

 He is a formerly practising radiologist.
 He completed his MBBS from the Government Medical College, Nagpur in 1981.
 From the same institution, he completed his M.D.
 (Radiology) in 1986.

 He has been elected to the Maharashtra Legislative Assembly thrice from the constituency of Amravati.
 The first two times, he defeated his nearest contestant, Jagdish Motilal Gupta of the Bharatiya Janata Party (BJP) by about 10,000 votes and about 32,000 votes respectively.
 The third time, he defeated Raosaheb Shekhawat of the Indian National Congress by a margin of 35,072 votes.
+He had rebelled from the party in 2009, formed the Janvikas Congress Party, then briefly joined the Bharatiya Janata Party before returning to the Indian National Congress.